romana1234/ada-template-website/website_part2.md

 ![tvtropes_wordcloud](https://user-images.githubusercontent.com/114232327/208700236-9934b814-e310-44bc-9c21-f3f5868def30.png)

-The most used words characterizing a female and a male character respectively depict pretty much the stereotypes: The beautiful, blonde and dumb girl whereas male characters are represented as corrupt, hero, badass, among other.
-Moreover, the most used noun for women is "girl", whereas "guy" is mostely used to represent a man....
+The most used words in these tv tropes for characterizing a female and a male character respectively depict pretty much the stereotypes: The beautiful, blonde and dumb girl, whereas male characters are represented among other as corrupt, a badass, a hero.
+Moreover, the most used noun for women is "girl", while "guy" is mostely used to represent a man.

 ## Words used to describe male and female characters
-adjectives, nouns -> wordcloud? or list?
+Two versions -> I don't know which one is better...

+For every part of speech (adj, vb, nn), the 5 empath categories are selected with the largest difference for men and women.
 ![JJ_NN_VB_cat_diff](https://user-images.githubusercontent.com/114232327/208700451-e087f8ed-c867-43a4-a19d-70cedbd76b84.png)

+Version 2: 4 fixed empath categories are selected and we look at their values for every part of speech.
 ![JJ_NN_VB_cat_fix](https://user-images.githubusercontent.com/114232327/208700473-ef5d540a-817c-4d9f-a301-bcde2c4c307d.png)